mets/METS-primer/Chapter-3.md

 </sourceMD>
 ```

-#### Digital provenance metadata
+#### Digital provenance metadata -- example 1

-The **digital provenance metadata** element `<digiprovMD>` can be used
+The **digital provenance metadata** could contain metadata about any
-to record any preservation-related actions taken on the various files
+preservation-related actions taken on the various files which comprise
-which comprise a digital object (e.g., those subsequent to the initial
+a digital object (e.g., those subsequent to the initial digitization of
-digitization of the files such as transformation or migrations) or, in
+the files such as transformation or migrations) or, in the case of born
-the case of born digital materials, the files' creation.
-In short,
+digital materials, the files' creation.
+In short, digital provenance
-digital provenance should be used to record information that allows both
+should be used to record information that allows both archival/library
-archival/library staff and scholars to understand what modifications
+staff and scholars to understand what modifications have been made to a
-have been made to a digital object and/or its constituent parts during
+digital object and/or its constituent parts during its life cycle.
+This
-its life cycle.
-This information can then be used to judge how those
+information can then be used to judge how those processes might have
-processes might have altered or corrupted the object's ability to
+altered or corrupted the object's ability to accurately represent the
-accurately represent the original item.
-One might, for example, record
+original item.
+One might, for example, record master derivative
-master derivative relationships and the process by which those
-derivations have been created.
-Or the `<digiprovMD>` element could
+relationships and the process by which those derivations have been
-contain information regarding the migration/transformation of a file
+created.
+Digital provenance metadata could contain information regarding
+the migration/transformation of a file from its original digitization
-from its original digitization (e.g., OCR, TEI, etc.,)to its current
+(e.g., OCR, TEI, etc.,)to its current incarnation as a digital object
-incarnation as a digital object (e.g., JPEG2000).
+(e.g., JPEG2000).

-The `<digiprovMD>` element conforms to same generic datatype as the
-`<dmdSec>`, `<techMD>`, `<rightsMD>`, and `<sourceMD>` elements, and
-supports the same sub-elements and attributes.
-A digital provenance
-metadata element can either wrap the metadata (mdWrap) or reference it
-in an external location (mdRef) or both.
-(For documentation on the
-attributes defined for the `<mdRef>` and `<mdWrap>` elements, see pages
-26-29 above.)
-METS allows multiple `<digiprovMD>` elements; and digital
-provenance metadata can be associated with any METS element that
-supports an ADMID attribute.
 Digital provenance metadata can be
 expressed according to current digital provenance description standards
 (such as PREMIS) or a locally produced XML schema.
-#### Digital provenance metadata -- example 1:

 ```xml
 <mets:digiprovMD ID="FPRV24_551">